-- Corporate Shareholder: Certain U.S. individual shareholders owning shares of foreign entities operating in non-treaty countries, may find that interposing a domestic C corporation to own their foreign entities may provide a more attractive tax-planning alternative than the §962 election discussed above.
-While both the §962 election and use of a C corporation intermediary grant taxpayers the ability to lessen the effect of GILTI inclusions, using a C corporation provides taxpayers with an important benefit that the §962 election does not → the ability to be taxed at qualified dividend rates (capped at 20%) on dividend distributions from foreign non-treaty entities.
-Without interposing a domestic corporation in the structure, dividend distributions from non-treaty corporations would not be eligible for qualified dividend treatment and thus would be taxed at ordinary individual income tax rates. - Dividends Received Deduction (DRD): Under the TCJA, domestic C corporation shareholders are entitled to a DRD for dividends received from foreign corporations that are greater than 10% owned and for which certain holding period requirements are met.
+- Dividends Received Deduction (DRD): Under the TCJA, domestic C corporation shareholders are entitled to a DRD for dividends received from foreign corporations that are greater than 10% owned and for which certain holding period requirements are met.
 U.S. taxpayers utilizing a domestic corporation in the ownership chain can have such corporation receive dividends from its foreign subsidiary without U.S. tax by virtue of the DRD.
-Additionally, once income is distributed from the corporation to its shareholders, such income will be taxed to the U.S. individuals at qualified dividend rates, which potentially reduces the income tax rate imposed on foreign subsidiary income from ordinary tax rates to a maximum (qualified dividend) rate of 20%.

-Caution: Careful planning and analysis should be undertaken to determine the viability of this alternative since the use of a domestic holding corporation may involve various state corporate taxation issues as well as added foreign tax consequences.

-Planning Opportunity: If a U.S. Shareholder has mostly foreign sourced low/no taxed income from a direct CFC, then through the use of a C corporation it may be possible to pay an effective tax rate that is less than the rate if applied to a U.S. Shareholder making a §962 election.

-- Proposed Subpart F Regulations: While most Taxpayers welcomed the GILTI Final Regulations, the proposed Subpart F Regulations came as a bit of a surprise to many.
+Additionally, once income is distributed from the corporation to its shareholders, such income will be taxed to the U.S. individuals at qualified dividend rates, which potentially reduces the income tax rate imposed on foreign subsidiary income from ordinary tax rates to a maximum (qualified dividend) rate of 20%. - \ Caution: Careful planning and analysis should be undertaken to determine the viability of this alternative since the use of a domestic holding corporation may involve various state corporate taxation issues as well as added foreign tax consequences.
+One should also pay attention to Personal Holding Company tax rules that would negate any benefit if the income is not distributed. - \ Planning Opportunity: If a US Shareholder has mostly foreign sourced low/no taxed income from a direct CFC, then through the use of a C corporation it may be possible to pay an effective tax rate that is less than the rate if applied to a US Shareholder making a §962 election. - Proposed Subpart F Regulations: While most taxpayers welcomed the GILTI Final Regulations, the proposed Subpart F Regulations came as a bit of a surprise to many.
 These Regulations would conform the historic Subpart F high tax exception rules to the GILTI high tax exception rules and co-ordinate the two in a unified way so that Taxpayers cannot receive any undue benefit by planning into one set of rules versus the other. - Foreign-Derived Intangible Income (FDII): Also introduced under the TCJA, a U.S. C corporation that provides services or makes sales of tangible property to foreign customers located outside of the U.S. now has the ability to take a deduction on its foreign-derived intangible income ("FDII").
 The FDII deduction is not eligible to financial services companies and is intended to encourage onshoring of intellectual property (IP) by providing an incentive for U.S. entities to develop their intangibles or export sales operations inside the U.S. rather than in foreign localities.
 While mechanically the FDII deduction can be quite complex, the framework for calculating the deduction amount generally works as follows: - FDII-eligible income constitutes net income earned by domestic C corporations from the sale of property or provision of services to foreign persons or entities over a certain threshold. - The threshold is 10% of the corporation's U.S. depreciable tangible property.
 The excess income over the threshold is multiplied by the applicable current year deduction rate of 37.5%, and the result is the corporation's FDII deduction. - The FDII deduction can effectively reduce the corporate tax rate on applicable earnings from 21% to 13.125%.
-Notably, this deduction is available only to domestic entities taxed as C corporations and is effective for tax years beginning on or after January 1, 2018 (and the effective rate will change from 13.125% to 16.4% in 2026). - The FDII deduction may be reduced if a GILTI deduction or NOL deduction is being used against Taxable Income.
+Notably, this deduction is available only to domestic entities taxed as C corporations and is effective for tax years beginning on or after January 1, 2018 (and the effective rate will change from 13.125% to 16.4% in 2026).